abhi-kirk/ml-skillset/Machine Learning/Distributed ML/data-ingestion.md

   - Split data into mini-batches.
   - Train only with mini-batch to update model sequentially.
   - Use non-overlapping batches, but shuffle data after every epoch.
+  - Use multiple i/o workers to load data concurrently.
 - *Advantages*:
   - Single compute node required.
 - *Limitations*: